This post may contain affiliate links. Please read my Disclosure Policy for details.

 And best of all, the Decorated boxes come right to your front door.
 You too can create vignettes, that tell your unique stories.

-Click this link for the Decocrated spring box, and use this discount code for 10% off the price of your first box: CINDYM15 or use the same code for $15 off a yearly subscription.
+Click this link for the Decocrated spring box, and use this discount code for $15 off the price of your first box: CINDYM15 or use the same code for $15 off a yearly subscription.

 During this time of uncertainty and sheltering in place at home, I love creating these visual reminders that spring brings the hope of renewal and the promise of new life.
 That’s the story I want told in my house.